tsdev/spinw/docs/pages/swplot/swplot.plotion.md

                   ellipsoid.

 `color2`
-: Color of the main circles, default is 'auto' when the ellipses will have the same color as the ellipsoids.
+: Color of the main circles, default value is 'auto' when the ellipses will have the same color as the ellipsoids.
 Can be either a row vector of RGB code or string of a color name.